University of Illinois Urbana-Champaign Campus Building Waste Characterization & Opportunity Assessment 2023

 Other projects with this client:

-University of Illinois at Urbana-Champaign Quad Recycling Containers
+University of Illinois Urbana-Champaign Quad Recycling Containers

 Cylindrical concrete bins for outdoor waste collection